VytautasBoznis/CoinMonitoringApi/README.md

 # CoinMonitoringApi
-Coin monitoring BE part intented as a function demo for a bachlors project.
+Coin monitoring BE part intented as a function demo for a bachelors project.

 This was made to show the functionality of the coin monitoring service.